 Build your Communication Strategy for Opening a Sales Call

-Here’s a post I did for PRSPX, focusing on four communication tactics new sales reps can use for opening a sales call.
-What we’re challenging here is the cookbook methodology and the common myths new sales reps typically bring with them when they enter into the profession.
+Here’s a post I did for PRSPX, focusing on 4 communication tactics new sales reps can use when opening a sales call.
+In it, we’re challenging the cookbook methodology.
+That and some of the common myths new sales reps bring with them when they enter the profession.
 For example, take the phrase, “Let me tell you why I called.”

 I heard this phrase constantly during my time selling in the call center.
 However, from my public speaking training, my training as an instructor, and my time in Toastmasters, I can confidently say that no one cares why you called.
 You made a cold call.
 Your prospect was working on something else when you called.
-This makes your call an interruption.
-This phrase, “let me tell you why I called” doesn’t move you any closer to your objective, provided you had an objective when you called.
+Which means your call is an interruption.
+This phrase, “let me tell you why I called” doesn’t move you any closer to your objective.

-The solution is to simply avoid the phrase.
-It’s a crutch phrase, used by sales reps in an uncomfortable situation.
+The solution here is to avoid using this phrase.
+It’s a crutch, used by sales reps in an uncomfortable situation.
 They’ve burned the first 20 or 30 seconds talking about irrelevant matters with their prospect.
 Now they need a quick bridge that gets them to the business phase of the call.

-If you have any questions, feel free to leave a comment below.
-Your question may be the source for the next blog post.
+If you have any questions, feel free to connect and leave a message with me on Twitter.